theDeniZ/ServiceManager/readme.md

 Tested on NBT ECU only.
 May or may not work on CIC / NBT Evo.

+## Releases

+Check the [latest release](https://github.com/theDeniZ/ServiceManager/releases/latest) page.
+You will find there some binaries and release notes.

 ## Create and manage the history file

 The Service History is a file with a *.tst extension (also a `Ediabas Toolset 32` Test file).
 You can load an existing one or create a new file.